ibm-cloud-docs/pattern-base-ibm-cloud-satellite/reference-architecture-base-ibm-cloud-satellite.md

 {: toc-use-case="Managed cloud"}
 {: toc-version="1.0"}

-The {{site.data.keyword.satelliteshort}} on-premises or in hyperscaler two common solution patterns:
+The {{site.data.keyword.satelliteshort}} on-premises or in hyperscaler pattern includes two common solution patterns:
 - One or more {{site.data.keyword.satellitelong_notm}} locations configured on-premises
 - One {{site.data.keyword.satelliteshort}} location is configured on-premises, and another {{site.data.keyword.satelliteshort}} location is configured in the cloud